-There are different reasons why an application for a Partner Visa is refused but most Partner Visa refusals fall into the categories mentioned in this article.
+There are many different reasons why an application for a Partner Visa can be refused but most Partner Visa refusals fall into a few specific categories.

 Why does this occur?
-There are a number of reasons why a partner’s application for a visa ended up being refused.
-Just because an applicant receives a refusal does not necessarily mean that they were not in a genuine relationship.
-Many applicants struggle to prove their relationship as they failed to show some of the necessary relationship evidence required by the Visa criteria.
-Just showing photographs and text messages or contact doesn’t satisfy the requirement to show that you are in a de facto relationship.
+There are a number of reasons why a partner visa application can end up being refused.
+Just because an applicant receives a refusal does not necessarily mean that they weren’t in a genuine relationship.
+Many applicants struggle to prove their relationship and provide the necessary relationship evidence required by the criteria.
+Just showing some photographs and text messages doesn’t satisfy the requirement to show that you are in a ‘genuine and ongoing’ relationship.

 Summit Migration has put something a list of some of the key reasons why Partner Visas are refused.
 Some of the common reasons for refusal include:

 - A lack of evidence.
-This is generally the primary reason oftentimes applicants fail to show sufficient evidence in their application and this will absolutely result in a Partner Visa Refusal.
-It’s required not just to supply a range of evidence but also to supply the right kind of evidence.
-You must demonstrate that your finances are shared, that your relationship is recognized by your widest social circle and your friends and family, that you’ve had contact during times of separation, and that there have been periods of time where you’ve shared an address.
+This is generally the primary reason applicants fail to show sufficient evidence in their application and this will absolutely result in a Partner Visa Refusal.
+It’s required not just enough to supply a range of evidence but also to supply the right kind of evidence.
+You must demonstrate that your finances are shared, that your relationship is recognised by your social circle and your friends and family, you’ve had contact during times of separation, and that there have been periods of time where you’ve shared a household.
 You should not consider enough to simply supply several documents and then wait for a number of years.
 Your application should also be continually updated to show ongoing commitment.
 Keep in mind that you can only attach a fixed number of documents online via your email account so you need to know what you’re doing

 - Bogus documentation.
 Faking evidence, falsifying documents or providing a document that you know is a bogus document such as a divorce certificate or statements that have incorrect information can result in you failing to meet the requirement in the visa.
 This requirement is Public Interest Criteria (PIC) 4020 that requires you have not provided a bogus document to the department in order for your visa to be granted and failing to respond to the case officer requests.
 If a case officer contacts you after you have lodged your Partner Visa Application and you failed to respond within the required time, it is highly likely that your application will result in a refusal.
 Often times, a case officer can request documents such as a police clearance check or a medical examination.
 It is important that you pay attention to your email and respond promptly and precisely to case officer requests within a required time frame.
 If you move home, you should notify the department and lodge a form 929 to update your details in the department.
 You should also regularly check your junk folder in your email inbox in case your email happens to be caught by a junk mail filter.